tomiskat/NSWI130/lab02/identification_of_responsibilities.md

 ---
 ### Feature: Cancelling all exam terms on a given day
 As a faculty board, we want to be able to cancel all exam terms scheduled on a specific day, so that we can quickly respond to unexpected events, such as floods or school shootings.

+---
+### Feature: Registration on the Waiting List
+As a student, I want to register on the waiting list for an exam when it is full so that I can still have a chance to attend the exam if a spot opens up.